wangyifan349/go-file-management/README.md

 ## License 📄

-This project is licensed under the MIT License.
+This project is licensed under the GPL-3.0  License.
 See `LICENSE` file for details.

 ---